dylanvanzanten/fe3-assessment-3/readme.md

         }
     }
 ```
+All this I got from the __[Cleaning example](https://cmda-fe3.github.io/course-17-18/class-3-clean/dylanvanzanten/)__ I made for Class 3 and Assessment 2.

 I've mapped the data with names and set the number of the data to it.
 So I know which data I can use for the charts. `incidentsOld` has two data number combined to eachother, because I want to use that data onto the dots to show what the total incidents per aitline there are.